mli0603/PolygonMeshVirtualFixture/README.md

 # PolygonMeshVirtualFixture

 This is the offical repo for our work [Anatomical Mesh-Based Virtual Fixtures for Surgical Robots](https://arxiv.org/abs/2006.02415) accepted in IROS 2020.
-We present a framework to automatically generate complex virtual fixtures for arbitrary geometries given a polygon mesh (STL) file.
-The framework is applicable to all CISST-based robots.
+We present a framework to **automatically generate arbitrary complex virtual fixtures** for any geometries given a polygon mesh (STL) file.
+The framework is integrated with core CISST-SAW libraries, thus applicable to all CISST-based robots including dVRK and UR.
+To apply virtual fixture to your robot, there are very few lines needed to change in your control code.
 This repo contains [an interactive demo](https://github.com/mli0603/PolygonMeshVirtualFixture/tree/master#interactive-demo---simple-teleop) as well as example code of the virtual fixture working with [dVRK](https://github.com/mli0603/PolygonMeshVirtualFixture/tree/master#dvrk).
 ![](media/demo.gif)